ujjwalkarn/Twitter-Sentiment-Analysis/readme.md

-### Disclaimer: This tutorial and the code in this repository is pretty old and is not supported anymore.
+### Disclaimer: This tutorial and the code in this repository are pretty old and are not supported anymore.
 I would recommend using newer tutorials available on the web in case you want to try sentiment analysis on Twitter data.

 This repository contains a tutorial for carrying out sentiment analysis on Twitter livestream data.